cloudblue/connect-python-openapi-client/docs/guide.rst

 Create a ``ResourceSet`` object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A :class:`cnct.client.models.ResourceSet` object can be created through the corresponding o:class:`cnct.client.models.Collection` object using the :meth:`cnct.client.models.Collection.all` method to access all the resources of the collection:
+A :class:`connect.client.models.ResourceSet` object can be created through the corresponding :class:`connect.client.models.Collection` object using the :meth:`connect.client.models.Collection.all` method to access all the resources of the collection:

 .. code-block:: python